 Invoicing-wise, FreshBooks nails the client-facing part.
 In addition to regular and recurring invoices, users can generate retainers with concrete terms and payment frequency for dealing with clients on a monthly budget.
 Those, in return, can pay for their services via credit card or direct debit (via ACH), making it a win-win deal for both sides.

-Freshbooks also offers other features to help you run a healthy business, such as basic time tracking, project management, vendor tracking (still in beta), and proposals for when you need to showcase your work in front of new clients.
+Freshbooks also offers other features to help you run a healthy business, such as basic time tracking, project management, vendor tracking (still in beta), and proposals for when you need to showcase your work in front of new clients—features that are highly valued and integral to project management software.
 However, it doesn’t have too many customization options for invoices, and some users have experienced some glitches when connecting their bank accounts with expenses to pull in charges automatically.

 Some benefits include retainer invoices with term agreements and payment frequency, accounting and bank reconciliation features, and integration with over 100 apps, including eCommerce (Shopify) and payroll (Gusto).